-With COVID-19 restrictions loosening throughout the state, Hunter Education instructors will begin scheduling instructor-led courses with the following stipulations:
+With COVID-19 restrictions loosening throughout the state, Hunter Education instructors are now scheduling instructor-led, in person classes.
+Please keep in mind the following:

-- Classes are limited to a total of 20 people, including the instructor, students, parents and other visitors.
+- Classes will be limited to a total of 40 people, including the instructor, students, parents and other visitors.

-- Masks are required for everyone in the classroom.
+- Masks are not required, but strongly recommended for everyone in the classroom.

-- A social distance of at least six feet between individuals from different households will be observed.
+- A social distance of at least six feet between individuals from different households will be observed, whenever possible.

 These guidelines will also be followed during the in-person field day portion of the course.
 The virtual field day option will be offered until May 31.
 If you register for a virtual field day, your Hunter Education instructor will email you detailed instructions on how to complete the field day requirements.